JulianOzelRose/LaFarge-CrackMe2-Keygen/README.md

-# LaFarge-CrackMe2-Keygen
+# LaFarge's CrackMe #2 Keygen
-This is a simple keygen for LaFarge's crackme #2.
-You can find a link to the crackme [here](https://crackmes.one/crackme/5ab77f5633c5d40ad448c2f2).
+This is a simple keygen for LaFarge's CrackMe #2.
+You can find a link to the crackme challenge [here](https://crackmes.one/crackme/5ab77f5633c5d40ad448c2f2).
 To run this keygen, simply navigate to the [Release](https://github.com/JulianOzelRose/LaFarge-CrackMe2-Keygen/tree/master/LaFarge-CrackMe2-Keygen/bin/x64/Release) folder, then download ```LaFarge-CrackMe2-Keygen.exe```, and open it.
 To generate a key, enter a username at least 4 characters long, then click ```Generate Key```.
+The keygen will then provide you with a valid serial key.

 #### Screenshot of LaFarge-CrackMe2-Keygen
 ![LaFarge-CrackMe2-Keygen-UI](https://github.com/JulianOzelRose/LaFarge-CrackMe2-Keygen/assets/95890436/4864e5eb-088d-4c79-89e0-abec8c4f2f6c)